wmerfalen/tdm/src/doc/builder-features.md

 		- `conbuild show-steps <vnum>`
 	- loading a specific contract's steps
 		- `conbuild load-steps <vnum>`
+			- this is now implicitly called whenever you call the `show-steps <vnum>` sub-cmd
 	- setting step data
 		- `conbuild set-step-data <vnum> <step-id> <field> <value>`
 		- note: the fields are exactly what the contract_step column names are in postgres